 Justin Bart helps clients handle international commercial arbitration, investor-state arbitration, and litigation in state and federal courts.
-He has arbitrated under most of the major institutional rules, including the International Centre for Settlement of Investment Disputes (ICSID), International Criminal Court (ICC), American Arbitration Association (AAA), International Centre for Dispute Resolution (ICDR), and United Nations Commission on International Trade Law (UNCITRAL) rules.
+He has arbitrated under most of the major institutional rules, including the International Centre for Settlement of Investment Disputes (ICSID), International Chamber of Commerce (ICC), American Arbitration Association (AAA), International Centre for Dispute Resolution (ICDR), and United Nations Commission on International Trade Law (UNCITRAL) rules.

 Justin's matters cover a wide range of industries and geographical locations.
 He has arbitrated or litigated disputes involving complex international investments, energy and construction projects, electricity transmission agreements, commercial supply contracts, IP/media rights, and other issues.
 Having represented a number of continental European clients (in addition to clients from the United States, Asia, and the Middle East), Justin is familiar with both civil and common law legal concepts.